lodomo/CS463-Lab-Notebook/reflection.md

         - rowspan: attribute that specifies the number of rows a cell should span

 ### Form

-Forms are also hard for me to read, I think with practice I'll get better.
-For now, here are some more quick references I'm sure I'll read all term.

 - `<form>`: form tag, starts the form.
   - `action`: attribute that links where the form data will be sent